-I am an experienced psychotherapist and have had a private practice in Guildford in Surrey for over twelve years.
+I am an experienced psychotherapist and have had a private practice in Guildford in Surrey for over thirteen years.

 Life can be extremely tough.
 We can experience challenging emotions like shame, anxiety, anger, guilt, or depression, which can feel hard to understand and overcome.
 We can experience difficulties in our relationships with others - at work, in our social lives, or in our families.
 We may develop psychiatric illnesses such as eating disorders, depressive disorders, or an addiction.
 Others of us are born with challenges such as Autism, ADHD, or Dyslexia.

 We can all suffer to varying degrees.
 It is a fact of life and part of being human and yet sometimes we get stuck.
 Engaging in therapy and letting a therapist join you for part of your journey can be a valuable and rewarding experience.

 I also have additional training to work with Autism Spectrum Disorders.
 I particularly enjoy working with women who either have an ASD diagnosis, or who suspect they may fulfil the necessary criteria.
 I also enjoy working with adults who have received a late ASD diagnosis and couples where one or both partners are autistic.

 I offer specialist trauma therapy using EMDR.